 Born in Fairview, N.J., to immigrant parents from Piemonte, Italy, Gado graduated in 1958 with a degree in philosophy from Dartmouth College, where he was a member of Delta Kappa Epsilon fraternity.
 After a semester at Harvard Law School, he changed course and earned his master’s and Ph.D. in literature from Duke University.

-Teaching literature and writing remained his passion throughout his professional life, most of which was spent at Union, where he chaired the English department for several years.
+Teaching literature and writing remained his passion throughout his professional life, most of which was spent at Union, where he chaired the English department.